kmmanu/SpringBootDocker/README.md

 *EXPOSE:* As the name suggests, this instruction allows you to expose a certain port to the outside world.

 *ENTRYPOINT/CMD:* This will be the executable to start when the container is booting.
 We must define them as JSON-Array, because we will use an ENTRYPOINT in combination with a CMD for some application arguments

+There are now 3 docker layers, with all the application resources in the later 2 layers.
+If the application dependencies don’t change, then the first layer (from BOOT-INF/lib) will not change, so the build will be faster, and so will the startup of the container at runtime as long as the base layers are already cached.